 Doing your own High Volume, Low Speed (HVLS) fan installation can be very beneficial for...

-What’s the Most Common HVLS Fan Installation Issue?
+3 Most Common HVLS Fan Installation Problems Solved

-The variable frequency drive on an HVLS fan is what regulates the fan’s operation by varying the level of power that is sent to the fan’s motor.
-It is what determines how fast the fan can run.
+The variable frequency drive on an HVLS fan regulates the speed at which the fan runs.
+It controls the amount of power that is sent to the motor.
+If the VFD is improperly installed, electricity will not transmit properly to the actual fan.
+This can damage or even permanently disable it.

 The Bottom Line